benjamin-croker/simpyl/documentation.md

 * There is a hierarchy of environment -> run -> procedure
 * A run is the result of calling several procedures (Python functions).
 The arguments are set and return values recorded for each procedure.
 * Runs are performed in an environment.
-Basically environments exist to separate cache files, as they will be overwritten within an environment logs are just text files stored on the directory arguments to procedures can be entered manually or loaded from cache results of procedures are stored as text, or if the procedure caches its return values, the filenames of the cached files are stored
+Basically environments exist to separate cache files, as they will be overwritten within an environment
+* Logs are just text files stored on the directory
+* Arguments to procedures can be entered manually or loaded from cache
+* Results of procedures are stored as text, or if the procedure caches its return values, the filenames of the cached files are stored

 ## JSON Models